Response time central-limit and failure rate estimation for stationary periodic rate monotonic real-time systems

-The increasing demand for new functionalities in embedded systems like automotive, avionics and space industries is driving an increase in the performance required in embedded processors.
-For embedded systems with small energy and computing resources, real-time systems have a specific design with a micro-controller architecture and a set of programs (a.k.a. \textit{task set}) running on it.
+\IEEEPARstart{T}{he} increasing demand for new functionalities in embedded systems within automotive, avionics and space industries is driving an increase in the performance required in embedded processing units \cite{lee2008cyber}.
+Real-time systems are computing systems in which tasks must meet their time requirements that we refer as deadlines.
+If a task do not meet its deadline, it is considered a failure.
+Embedded systems usually use little energy and computing resources, thus have a specific design with a micro-controller architecture and a set of task running on it \cite{laplante2004real}.
 An important part of this design is to associate a processing unit to a given task set.
-The time taken by the system to respond to an input and provide the output or display the updated information is known as the \textit{response time}.
-To ensure that every task is executed within their specified timing constraints, the computation resources are allocated to different tasks according to their priority.
-During the run-time, each instance of the tasks compete for processing time on the basis of there priority.
-These sets must be \textit{schedulable} by construction, meaning that there must exist an order (or a \textit{schedule}) such that programs respect their timing requirements, that are called \textit{deadlines}, in the given processing time.
-Timing correctness of real-time systems is traditionally guaranteed by a separate schedulability analysis and a worst-case execution time analysis.
-Classical techniques for worst-case execution time analysis aim at finding the absolute upper bound on the execution time.
-After knowing this worst-case, the worst-case response time (WCRT) is computed by summing the worst-case execution times of the appropriate tasks in the worst-case scenario, \ie~the scenario producing the biggest response times.
-However, as this method is efficient to make schedulable task sets, it forces designers to over-estimate the quantity of processing unit necessary to run a task set.
+The time taken by the system to respond to an input and provide the output or display the updated information is known as the end-to-end latency.
+It is composed of two main parts: the communication of the data from the sensors to a task; and the time needed to complete the workload of the task itself called \textit{response time}.
+In this paper we study response times, and more specifically, we estimate the probability that the response time of a task is larger than a predefined threshold.
+During run-time, each instance of the tasks compete for processing time on the basis of their priority.
+To ensure that every task is executed within their specified timing constraints, computation resources are allocated to different tasks according to their priority.
+Depending on the device, missing a deadline can be very costly or even catastrophic.
+Therefore a classical problem is the study of the performance of the worst-case scenario, \ie~the scenario producing the largest response times.
+This method is generally efficient but it forces designers to overestimate the quantity of processing unit necessary to run a task set.